dogacbasaran/ismir2018_dominant_melody_estimation/README.md

 Note that if you want to use a GPU for the training part (probably you should), you would need to adjust the code for that purpose!

+## Requirements

+The required packages for the environment in the CRNN experiments are given in the requirements.txt file.
+Note that the main packages needed are

+> tensorflow_gpu, keras, pandas, numpy, scipy, scikit-learn, librosa, mir_eval, matplotlib, h5py,